 Who is Inazo Nitobe?

-Inazo Nitobe (1862-1933): agriculturalist, scholar, Quaker, philosopher, statesman, educator.
-Dr. Nitobe was educated at Sapporo Agricultural College, University of Tokyo, Johns Hopkins, and University of Halle (Germany).
+Dr. Inazo Nitobe (1862-1933) was an agriculturalist, scholar, Quaker, philosopher, statesman and educator.
+Dr. Nitobe was educated at Sapporo Agricultural College, University of Tokyo, Johns Hopkins and University of Halle (Germany).
 Early in his life he expressed the desire to be a “bridge over the Pacific” and he devoted much of his life to promoting trust and understanding between the United States and Japan.

 Inazo Nitobe – A Brief Chronology

 Japanese years, which follow the reigns of the Emperors, are in brackets.

 Born in the city of Morioka (later to be the twin city of Victoria, BC) in Iwate Prefecture.
 The third son of Jujiro Nitobe.

 Moves to Tokyo under the adoptive care of his uncle, Tokitoshi Ohta.

 1881 (Meiji 14)